jpartain89/Software-Install-Guides/sphinx/docs/ubuntu/sonarr.rst

 Create Autostart init.d File
 -------------------------------

 Now, we need to make the autostart file, of which one is not supplied by the installer.
 I also didn't have much luck with the ones listed on their `github site <https://github.com/Sonarr/Sonarr/wiki/Autostart-on-Linux>`_.
-But the text below was coped from `HTPCGuides.com site <http://www.htpcguides.com/install-nzbdrone-ubuntu/>`_, [#HTPC]_ which has served me very well.
+But the text below was coped from `HTPCGuides.com site <http://www.htpcguides.com/install-nzbdrone-ubuntu/>`_, [HTPC-Sonarr]_ which has served me very well.

 First, use your fav text editor on: